devopsbookmarks/devopsbookmarks.com/README.md

 > To discover tools in the devops landscape.

-There are new awesome tools and frameworks being released everyday.
+There are new incredible tools and frameworks being released everyday.
 This is an open and transparent attempt at aggregating all these tools and frameworks.